Juhani

 Of course one reason is the text of the standards because in many places it seems

-to be artificial and unpractical from many real business organization's points
+to be artificial and unpractical from many real organization's business points

 of view.
 Thus, standards texts and their backgrounds are difficult to understand.